-Both England and a number of American jurisdictions provide a mechanism through which a defendant who would otherwise be obliged to pay for legal expenses can partially avoid the obligation by making a suitable offer of settlement.
-In England this procedure is called "payment into court" and requires the defendant actually to deposit funds with a court officer; while in the United States, Federal Rule of Civil Procedure 68 and similar court rules merely require the formal filing of what is labeled an "offer of judgment."
+7.1 Fee Shifting Conditioned on Offers Made in Settlement Both England and a number of American jurisdictions provide a mechanism through which a defendant who would otherwise be obliged to pay for legal expenses can partially avoid the obligation by making a suitable offer of settlement.
+In England this procedure is called 'payment into court' and requires the defendant to actually deposit funds with a court officer; while in the United States, Federal Rule of Civil Procedure 68 and similar rules merely require the formal filing of what is labeled an 'offer of judgment'.
 Under either provision, a defendant who makes such a formal offer is considered the prevailing party for purposes of cost allocation if the plaintiff rejects the offer and then is subsequently awarded a lesser amount at trial.
-In such event, the defendant avoids having to pay any costs incurred by the plaintiff subsequent to the offer, and is entitled to indemnification for his own subsequent costs as well.
-By all accounts, defendants avail themselves of this procedure much more frequently in England than in the U.S. - probably because the prospect of shifting liability for "costs" is likelier under the broader English definition of the term to outweigh the disadvantages of making a settlement offer.
-Similarly, within the U.S., Rule 68 appears to be used more widely in disputes covered by one-way pro-plaintiff fee shifting statutes such as Title VII, since the Supreme Court held in Marek v.
-Chesny, 105 S.Ct.
-3012 (1985), that attorney's fees shifted under such statutes are to be considered "costs" under Rule 68.
+In such an event, the defendant avoids having to pay any costs incurred by the plaintiff subsequent to the offer, and is entitled to indemnification for his own subsequent costs as well.
+By all accounts, defendants avail themselves of this procedure much more frequently in England than in the US - probably because the prospect of shifting liability for 'costs' is likelier under the broader English definition of the term to outweigh the disadvantages of making a settlement offer.
+Similarly, within the US, Rule 68 appears to be used more widely in disputes covered by one-way pro-plaintiff fee-shifting statutes such as Title VII, since the Supreme Court held in Marek v.
+Chesny, that attorney's fees shifted under such statutes are to be considered 'costs' under Rule 68.